Everjets

 Everjets was a Portuguese charter ACMI airline established in 2011.
 Its debut in commercial flights began in 2015, when it flew to the Madeira Island in an Airbus A320.
-Everjets after 2020 ran into financial, safety and security problems on the airplanes, having lost its air transport license in December 2022, currently not operating any aircraft and all operations suspended.
+Everjets after 2018 ran into financial, safety and security problems on the airplanes and suspended all flights operations, having lost its air transport license in December 2022, currently not operating any aircraft and all operations suspended.